ramiroaraujo/alfred-screenshot-ocr-workflow/README.md

 A handy workflow to convert parts of the screen to text, performing OCR on the captured image.

-The workflow is triggered by a shortcut or keyword, prompts the user to capture an area of the screen using the built-in screencapture app from OS X, and then performs an OCR on the resulting and sets the result to the clipboard.
+The workflow is triggered by a shortcut or keyword, prompts the user to capture an area of the screen using the built-in screencapture app from OS X, and then performs an OCR on the resulting image and sets the result to the clipboard.

 The workflow uses the [Tesseract OCR](https://code.google.com/p/tesseract-ocr/) open source library to perform the actual OCR.
 Saddily, I still don't know how to bundle all the runtime dependencies together to ship with the workflow, so it currently _only_ works if you have the tesseract application already installed in you system.
-You can installing with homebrew: ```brew install tesseract --all-languages```
+You can install with homebrew: ```brew install tesseract --all-languages```

 ## Usage